opendistro/for-elasticsearch-docs/docs/security/impersonation.md

 ---
 layout: default
-title: Impersonation
+title: User Impersonation
 parent: Security
-nav_order: 10
+nav_order: 22
 ---

-# Impersonation
+# User impersonation

-Impersonation allows specially privileged users to act as another user without knowledge of or access to the impersonated user's credentials.
+User impersonation allows specially privileged users to act as another user without knowledge of nor access to the impersonated user's credentials.

-This can be useful for testing purposes, or for allowing system services to safely act as a user.
+Impersonation can be useful for testing and troubleshooting, or for allowing system services to safely act as a user.

-Impersonation can occur on either the REST interface, or at the transport layer.
+Impersonation can occur on either the REST interface or at the transport layer.

-## Configuration

-### REST Interface
+## REST interface

-To allow one user to impersonate another, a setting must be added to `elasticsearch.yml`:
+To allow one user to impersonate another, add the following to `elasticsearch.yml`:

 ```yaml
 opendistro_security.authcz.rest_impersonation_user: